guomy0611/annotation-as-search/README.md

 #### Authentication

 Please note that as of now all server-client communication is not secure.
-Before you implement any authntification method, make all server-client communication secure.
+Before you implement any authentification method, make all server-client communication secure.
 Otherwise all authentification methods are useless.
 For more information on how to transmit via ssl using socket, visit the official Python documentation at https://docs.python.org/3.5/library/ssl.html.